0Zeta/Udacity-Navigation/REPORT.md

 ## Implementation
 The environment was solved using a deep reinforcement learning agent.
 The implementation can be found in the `navigation`-directory.
 `agent.py` contains the rl-agent and `model.py` contains the neural network used as an estimator.
+A lot of the code was taken from the Udacity DQN-gym exercise and adapted to the needs of this problem.

 ### Learning algorithm
 Double DQN was used as the learning algorithm for the agent.